andruhon/super-custom-keycaps/README.md

+# Super Custom Keycaps
+Customizable keycaps with side prints for QMK Tri Layouts opmimized for 3D printing

-These keykaps were initially a part of my layout for [34 keys QMK keyboard layout](https://github.com/andruhon/34KeysLayoutQMK), but it seems like they deserve a separate repo.
+These keykaps were initially a part of my layout for [TypeS Tri Layout](https://github.com/andruhon/type-s-tri-layout), but it seems like they deserve a separate repo.

-# Generating keycaps
+## Generating keycaps

 Keycaps are at early prototyping stage.
 I will later organise and document everything properly.
 Some insights may be find in [Blog](blog.md)